 Honeymoon needs to be perfect because it comes mostly once in a lifetime.
 And, so it has to be planned properly for the newly weds to feel special and pampered.

-It’s important to note that when you do your calculations, make sure you take everything into account: transportation ticket prices for air, sea or ground travel, port fees, car, taxi, food snacks, meals, in-room service, entertainment entry fees, passes, tickets, shopping gifts for yourselves and those at home, and miscellaneous items.
+- When you do your calculations, make sure you take everything into account – transportation ticket prices for air, sea or ground travel, port fees, car, taxi, food snacks, meals, in-room service, entertainment entry fees, passes, tickets and shopping gifts for yourselves and those at home.

 Gautam and I without much debate opted for hiring the services of a travel agency as we didn’t have the time or the energy to get into tedious travel and stay arrangements.
 On the bright side, marriage and honeymoon do get one’s office to sanction a longer leave.

 Normally for a working couple it’s not the best idea to go to far off places only for a short ‘touch & go’.
 One needs some time to see & experience places, especially far off ones like US or Australia, after an investment of a 16-hour flight.

 Gautam and I decided we wanted to holiday in America and see it coast to coast.
 For us this was a choice based on making best use of our time through this leave allowance, which otherwise might not have come along.